wamp-proto/wamp-proto/rfc/text/advanced/ap_27_pubsub_event_history.md

 The event history may be transient or persistent message history (surviving *Broker* restarts).

-The *Broker* implementation may allow for configuration on a per-topic basis.
+The *Broker* implementation may allow for configuration of event history on a per-topic or on a per-topic pattern basis.
+Such configuration could enable/disable the feature, event history storage location and parameters such as compression, or the event history data retention policy.

 To understand what actually event history means lets review the publication flow.
 When one peer decides to publish a message to a topic it results in `Publication` WAMP message with concrete `publication_id`, `payload` and `options`